elliotlarson/dev-notes/golang-notes.md

 The `German` and `Irishman` structs are said to implement the `BeerDrinker` interface because they both have the method `Cheers() string`.

-Notice that these structs do not need to specificially state that they implement `BeerDrinker`.
+Notice that these structs do not need to specifically state that they implement `BeerDrinker`.
 Simply by having the appropriate method, they do.

 One advantage here is that you can create general collections of user defined types that implement an interface: